What to know about the Morocco earthquake and the efforts to help

 WHAT ARE THE NEXT STEPS?

-But once aid crews and soldiers leave, the challenges facing hundreds of thousands who call the area home will likely remain.

-Members of the Moroccan Parliament are scheduled to convene Monday to create a government fund for earthquake response at the request of King Mohammed VI.
+Members of the Moroccan Parliament convened Monday to create a government fund for earthquake response at the request of King Mohammed VI.
+Moroccan Prime Minister Aziz Akhannouch said afterward that the government was committed to compensating victims and helping them rebuild, while Enaam Mayara, the president of Morocco’s House of Councilors, said that it would likely take five or six years to rebuilt some affected areas.

-Associated Press writers Jesse Bedayn in Denver, Angela Charlton in Paris and Will Weissert in Washington contributed to this report.
+Associated Press writers Jesse Bedayn in Denver, Angela Charlton in Paris, Glenn Gamboa in New York and Will Weissert in Washington contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.